 Here are some key points about smoking cessation.
 More detail and supporting information is in the main article.

 - Quitting smoking means breaking the cycle of addiction and essentially rewiring the brain to stop craving nicotine.

-- To be successful, smokers that want to quit need to have a plan in place to beat cravings and triggers.
+- To be successful, people who smoke and want to quit need to have a plan in place to overcome cravings and triggers.

-- The benefits of quitting smoking begin in as little as 1 hour after the last cigarette.
+- The benefits of quitting smoking begin within 20 minutes after the last cigarette.

-- The sooner a smoker quits, the faster they will reduce their risk of cancer, heart and lung disease, and other conditions related to smoking.
+- The sooner a person quits, the faster they reduce their risk of cancer, heart and lung disease, and other smoking-related conditions.

 The benefits are almost instant.
-As soon as a person stops smoking their body begins to recover in the following ways:
+As soon as a person stops smoking, their body begins to recover.

 After 1 hour